-Offered in 2005-2006 and alternate years.
 4491, 4492 Physics Seminar 1 credit Study of advanced topics in physics, emphasizing each semester one matter of particular importance to contemporary physics.
 Students are required to present material relevant to the topic.
 2265; 3365; 4465 Special Topics In Physics 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 2295; 3395; 4495 Internships In Physics 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
 2298; 3398; 4498 Independent Studies In Physics 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-POLITICAL SCIENCE AND INTERNATIONAL STUDIES Professors Neal (Department Chair) and H. Smith; Associate Professors Franke and Leahy; Assistant Professor Johnson-Ross; Adjunct Lecturers Owens and Pentino.
-Areas of particular teaching interest: Professor Smith: state and local governments, public administration, national and Maryland elections and campaigns; Professor Leahy: comparative politics of Western Europe, developing nations and communist nations, methodology of comparative politics and conflict resolution, international human rights; Professor Neal: judicial process, political theory, American political behavior; Professor Franke: security studies, international relations, foreign policy, political psychology, political theory; Professor Johnson-Ross: comparative politics of developing nations, African politics, ethnicity and nationalism, gender, politics and popular culture.
+POLITICAL SCIENCE AND INTERNATIONAL STUDIES Professors Leahy (Department Chair), Neal and H. Smith; Associate Professor Franke; Assistant Professor Johnson-Ross; Visiting Assistant Professor Brittingham.
+Areas of particular teaching interest: Professor Smith: state and local governments, public opinion research, national and Maryland elections and campaigns; Professor Leahy: comparative politics of Western Europe, developing nations and communist nations, methodology of comparative politics and conflict resolution, international human rights; Professor Neal: judicial process, political theory, American political behavior; Professor Franke: security studies, international relations, foreign policy, political psychology, political theory; Professor Johnson-Ross: comparative politics of developing nations, African politics, ethnicity and nationalism, gender, politics and popular culture.
 To study the science and arts of politics is to examine and understand human behavior in a governmental context.
 The major in political science provides an informed sense of knowledge about governmental systems in general and of the American government and world affairs in particular.
 The curriculum in political science is directed towards an understanding of National and International Studies.
-It extends a particularly useful professional background for public service at the local, state, national, or international levels, for law, or for journalism, social work, teaching, and school administration.
-Opportunity is afforded to a limited number of students to participate in an off-campus program at the Washington Semester at The American University.
+It provides a particularly useful professional background for public service at the local, state, national, or international levels, for law, or for journalism, social work, teaching, and school administration.
+Opportunity is afforded to students to participate in off-campus programs at the Washington Semester of The American University, the Washington Center, and other similar programs here and abroad.
 Other Educational Options in Political Science: Dual majors with Economics, English, Foreign Language, History; Pre-Legal; Teacher Certification in Secondary (middle/high school) Social Studies.
 Minors are also available in Political Science and International Studies.
 Please see the Education section under Curriculum in this catalog for teacher certification requirements in Political Science.
 Please see the Dual Major section starting on page 205 for dual majors with Economics, English, Foreign Language, History, Social Work.
 BASIC MAJOR (42 HRS.)
 Required: